veyon/docs/admin/cli.rst

 .. describe:: import <FILE> [location <LOCATION>] [format <FORMAT-STRING-WITH-VARIABLES>] [regex <REGULAR-EXPRESSION-WITH-VARIABLES>]

     This command can be used to import a text file into the network object directory.
 The processing of the input data can be controlled via a format string or a regular expression with variables inside.
 This way both CSV files and other types of structured data can be imported.
-Valid variables are ``%name%``, ``%host%``, ``%mac%`` and ``%room%``.
+Valid variables are ``%type%``, ``%name%``, ``%host%``, ``%mac%`` and ``%location%``.
 Various examples are given in the command help (``veyon-cli networkobjects help import``).

 .. describe:: list